AdaCore/spark2014/docs/ug/gnatprove_by_example/basic.rst

 Basic Examples
 --------------

-This section presents the results of running CodePeer on simple subprograms composed of assignments, branchings and calls.
+This section presents the results of running |GNATprove| on simple subprograms composed of assignments, branchings and calls.

 Scalar Assignment